hbivnm/Venom-Crosshairs/README.md

 4. Hit "Install/Update" to install config.
 5. Set `cl_crosshair_file ""` in Team Fortress 2.

+If you did not quit/restart Team Fortress 2 you can use `mat_reloadmaterial thumbnails` to reload the crosshair materials.

 **NOTE:** Malwarebytes may report the executable as `MachineLearning/Anomalous.X%`, you will have to manually exclude the `VenomCrosshairs` folder to be able to use Venom Crosshairs alongside Malwarebytes.
 More details on this issue can be found [here](https://forums.malwarebytes.com/topic/271784-machinelearninganomalous100-all-my-c-projects/) and [also here](https://forums.malwarebytes.com/topic/238670-machinelearninganomalous-detections-and-explanation/), explained by a Staff member on Malwarebytes forum.

 # Help / FAQ